-Feathers represent freedom, honor, and power and they are also used to symbolize fragility and the beauty that lays in the small details.
+Feather tattoos represent freedom, honor, and power and they are also used to symbolize fragility and the beauty that lies in the small details.

-Watercolor feather tattoos are great for hands, ankle, wrists, and fingers and they can be colored in purple, red, yellow, blue, green, and any other color of your choice.
+Watercolor feather tattoos are great for hands, ankles, wrists, and fingers and they can be colored in purple, red, yellow, blue, green, and any other color of your choice.

 - Watercolor Eye Tattoos

 Eyes symbolize beauty, wisdom, knowledge and the power of one of the most important senses.

 Many tattoos feature the eyes of the ones we love, admire, and cherish, in an attempt to never forget their gaze.